2023’s Six Best Glamping Spots in New Hampshire, Maine, and Massachusetts

 #4.
 A-Frame on a Boulder Near Mount Monadnock, New Hampshire (see below for pictures)

-The campsite is "a micro shelter A frame (6x6) atop a rock platform with soft flooring, natural light and built in screens to enjoy the views & sounds of nature," according to the Hipcamp page organized by the owner, Amber C. "Queen size air mattress set up (large enough for 2 adults that are 6’ or under), bring your own blankets & pillows."
+The campsite is "a micro shelter A frame (6x6) atop a rock platform with soft flooring, natural light and built in screens to enjoy the views & sounds of nature," according to the Hipcamp page.
+There's also a "Queen size air mattress set up (large enough for 2 adults that are 6’ or under), bring your own blankets & pillows."

 Perhaps I should mention that the campsite is only $65 a night.
 That is a steal when it comes to regular glamping sites.